 - Use markdown properly

 Related to the previous point.
-If you are opening bug report in a system that supports markdown (or other ways of formatting), taking at least a little while to figure it out.
+If you are opening bug report in a system that supports markdown (or other ways of formatting), take at least a little while to figure it out.
 As an example, paragraph headings are an excellent way of visually separating different parts of the bug report, and if you want to paste the compilation error to your bug report, it should be enclosed in a code block, or other "verbatim" environment.

 - Be careful when filtering errors for the bug report